frei480/knowledge-base/io.md

 iterator : boolean, default `False`

 : Return `TextFileReader` object for iteration or getting chunks with
     `get_chunk()`.

 chunksize : int, default `None`

 : Return `TextFileReader` object for iteration.
 See
     `iterating and chunking
     <io.chunking>`{.interpreted-text role="ref"} below.

-#### Quoting, compression, and file format
+#### Quoting, Compression, and File Format

 compression : {`'infer'`, `'gzip'`, `'bz2'`, `'zip'`, `'xz'`, `'zstd'`, `None`, `dict`}, default `'infer'`

 : For on-the-fly decompression of on-disk data.
 If \'infer\', then use
     gzip, bz2, zip, xz, or zstandard if `filepath_or_buffer` is path-like ending in \'.gz\', \'.bz2\', \'.zip\', \'.xz\', \'.zst\', respectively, and no decompression otherwise.
 If using \'zip\', the